Seren-Hughes/boops-and-snoots-rescue/README.md

 #### About:

 Boops & Snoots Rescue is a fictional animal adoption organisation based in North Wales.
 This static front-end website is designed to raise awareness of the organisation, encourage pet adoptions, and provide clear ways to donate and support the cause.
-The website focuses on a user-friendly experience that emphasizes the organisation’s strong brand identity, ensuring that visitors feel welcomed and informed.
+The website focuses on a user-friendly experience that emphasises the organisation’s strong brand identity, ensuring that visitors feel welcomed and informed.

 [View Live Site.](https://seren-hughes.github.io/boops-and-snoots-rescue/) Hosted on GitHub Pages.